MarcuxOng/finsight/README.md

 Receive personalized financial advice based on your spending patterns.
 The AI analyzes your transaction history and provides actionable recommendations to improve your financial health.

 ### 🔐 Secure Authentication
-Your financial data is protected with industry-standard authentication via Supabase, ensuring only you have access to your information.
+Your financial data is protected with industry-standard authentication via Supabase (Supabase-issued JWTs), ensuring only you have access to your information.

 ### 🔍 Anomaly Detection (WIP)
 Identify unusual spending patterns automatically.
 FinSight alerts you when transactions deviate from your normal behavior, helping you catch unexpected charges or changing spending habits.